-The Group has a capital commitment related to the construction of a new building in one of its subsidiaries (Al Ahsa Medical Services Company) amounting to SR 3,924,581 as of December 31, 2019 which is expected to be completed by the end of the year 2021.
+The Group has a capital commitment related to construction of additional buildings for Al Ahsa Medical Services Company and construction of Hospital for Al Salam Medical Services Company amounting to SR 108,606,789 which is expected to be completed by the end of the year 2021.
+Letter of credits amounting to SR 11 million and letter of guarantees amounting to SR 0.33 million relating to construction of hospital are outstanding as of the reporting date.